How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each blue, round, biconvex, film-coated tablet, engraved "N" on one side and plain on the other side, contains 0.025 mg clonidine hydrochloride.
+Each blue, round, biconvex, film-coated tablet engraved "N" on one side contains 0.025 mg of clonidine hydrochloride.
 Nonmedicinal ingredients: colloidal silicon dioxide, dibasic calcium phosphate, lactose monohydrate (spray dried), magnesium stearate, pregelatinized starch, FD&C Blue No. 2, hypromellose, polyethylene glycol, polyvinyl alcohol - partially hydrolyzed, talc, and titanium dioxide.

 How should I use this medication?

 For treatment of high blood pressure, the usual starting dose of clonidine is 0.1 mg twice daily, taken in the morning and at bedtime.
 After 2 to 4 weeks, your doctor may increase your dose gradually by 0.1 mg per day.
 The usual dose ranges from 0.1 mg to 0.3 mg twice daily.

 The tablets should be swallowed whole with water.

 Do not stop taking this medication suddenly without checking with your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature and keep it out of the reach of children.